mattbeneven/YT_ELT/README.md

 ## CI/CD

-This project uses GitHub Actions to validate pipeline changes through automated testing and Docker image builds.
-Workflow runs ensure that DAG logic, dependencies, and data quality checks pass before changes are merged or deployed.
+GitHub Actions is used to validate pipeline changes through automated testing and Docker image builds.
+The CI/CD workflow ensures that Airflow DAGs, dependencies, and data quality checks continue to function correctly as the codebase evolves.